iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Outcome percentage and distribution by Education.](../figures/2_8_Education.png)

 ### Default
-Default is a peculiar feature that captures whether people previously had credit default, and it is a highly sensitive piece of information.
+Default is a peculiar feature that captures whether people previously had defaulted on credit, and it is a highly sensitive piece of information.
 As presented in the figure below, the majority of clients declare no default record, however, 8600 instances are “unknown”.
 Given the private nature of this feature, we believe there are hidden stories open for interpretations behind the “unknown” values and they might influence people's financial decisions.
 Therefore, we decide to treat the unknown values as an individual category and let it speak for itself.

 ![Outcome percentage and distribution by Default.](../figures/2_9_Default.png)